Core concepts

 Services

-ARK includes supporting services that extend the platform’s capabilities:
+Ark includes supporting services that extend its capabilities:

 - ark-api: REST API for managing ARK resources (includes A2A Gateway for agent-to-agent communication).